Parasuchus: Fossil material

 The partial premaxillary rostrum (snout) originally described by Lydekker, GSI H 20/11, was chosen as the lectotype of Parasuchus hislopi by Sankar Chatterjee.
-GSI H 20/11 was collected from the Lower Maleri Formation (Pranhita–Godavari Basin), near the Maleri village of Adilabad district, Andhra Pradesh.
+GSI H 20/11 was collected from the Lower Maleri Formation (Pranhita–Godavari Basin), near the Maleri village of Adilabad district, Telangana.
 The lectotype was rendered obsolete when neotype fossils were approved for the genus in 2003.